On Root Cause Localization and Anomaly Mitigation through Causal Inference: Root Cause Localization and Anomaly Mitigation (RootCLAM)

 where $\theta^{(n)}=h_{\phi}(\x^{(n)})$ indicates the action values for the sample $\x^{(n)}$; $\lambda$ is a hyperparameter balancing the actions on the anomalies and the flipping of abnormal outcomes; $\alpha$ is another hyperparameter controlling how close the anomaly score of counterfactual sample should be to the threshold $\tau$.
 Note that the only trainable parameters in this objective function are the parameters $\phi$ of $h_{\phi}(\x)$ for generating the action values.
 Eq.~\eqref{eq:obj} can be minimized using off-the-shelf gradient-based optimization algorithms.
 The training procedure is shown in Algorithm \ref{alg:1}.

-{\bf Practical Considerations.} ADCAR assumes the availability of causal graph about the data.
+{\bf Practical Considerations.} RootCLAM assumes the availability of a causal graph about the data.
 In practice, the causal graphs may not be available.
 In this case, we can leverage the causal discovery algorithms to identify the causal relations of observational data \cite{glymour2019review}.